edwardinio18/The-World-Of-Cigs/README.md

-# The World Of Cigs
+# World Of Cigs

 ## Overview
-"The World Of Cigs" is a full-stack web application dedicated to the comprehensive management of cigarette brands and types.
+"World Of Cigs" is a full-stack web application dedicated to the comprehensive management of cigarette brands and types.
 It facilitates user interactions through a meticulously designed database, RESTful API endpoints, and a dynamic client interface.
 This application enables efficient data